hebusnimbus/Amazys/README.md

 Note that is is important to keep track of the price at the time of purchase, since prices can change overtime.

-Tests are available in the test directory, and should cover each contract functions.
+Tests are available in the test directory, and should cover each contract functions (some of these contracts are very small, and so it was not possible to write at least 5 tests per).
 ```
 $ truffle test